Newark-on-Trent: Georgian era and early 19th century

-About 1770 the Great North Road around Newark (now the A616) was raised on a long series of arches to ensure it remained clear of the regular floods.
-A special Act of Parliament in 1773 allowed the creation of a town hall next to the Market Place.
+In about 1770, the Great North Road around Newark (now the A616) was raised on a long series of arches to ensure it remained clear of the regular floods.
+A special Act of Parliament in 1773 allowed the creation of a town hall next to Market Place.
 Designed by John Carr of York and completed in 1776, Newark Town Hall is now a Grade I listed building, housing a museum and art gallery.
-In 1775 the Duke of Newcastle, at the time the Lord of the Manor and a major landowner in the area, built a new brick bridge with stone facing to replace a dilapidated one next to the Castle.
+In 1775, the Duke of Newcastle, at the time the Lord of the Manor and a major landowner in the area, built a new brick bridge with stone facing to replace a dilapidated one next to the castle.
 This is still one of the town's major thoroughfares today.

-A noted 18th-century advocate of reform in Newark was the printer and newspaper owner Daniel Holt (1766–1799).
+A noted 18th-century advocate of reform in Newark was the printer and newspaper owner, Daniel Holt (1766–1799).
 He was imprisoned for printing a leaflet advocating parliamentary reform and for selling a pamphlet by Thomas Paine.

-In a milieu of parliamentary reform, the Duke of Newcastle evicted over a hundred Newark tenants whom he believed to support directly or indirectly at the 1829 elections the Liberal/Radical candidate (Wilde), rather than his candidate, (Michael Sadler, a progressive Conservative).
+In a milieu of parliamentary reform, the Duke of Newcastle evicted over a hundred Newark tenants whom he believed to support directly or indirectly at the 1829 elections the Liberal/Radical candidate (Wilde), rather than his candidate, Michael Sadler, a progressive Conservative.
+(Note: See the reports in: a) Cornelius Brown 1907, ii, 243 ff; and b) in The Times for 7 October 1829.
+A further report in The Times of 10 September 1832 lists ten of the evicted, by name and address.)

-J. S. Baxter, a schoolboy in Newark in 1830–1840, contributed to The Hungry Forties: Life under the Bread Tax (London, 1904), a book about the Corn Laws: "Chartists and rioters came from Nottingham into Newark, parading the streets with penny loaves dripped in blood carried on pikes, crying 'Bread or blood'."
+A schoolboy in 1830–1840 contributed to a book on the Corn Laws: "Chartists and rioters came from Nottingham into Newark, parading the streets with penny loaves dripped in blood carried on pikes, crying Bread or blood."